Admission Requirements for the RN-BS Program

 Admission Process and Requirements

 The RN-BS program admits students once a year, in September.
-Applicants may apply through through the Touro College School of Health Sciences Office of Admissions by completing the Touro College SHS Application for Admission and the Nursing Program Supplemental Application.
+Applicants may apply through through the Touro College School of Health Sciences Office of Admissions by completing the Touro College SHS Application for Admission and the Nursing Program Supplemental Application or

 The completed application and supporting documentation should be submitted as early as possible, since admission is competitive and decisions are made on a rolling basis.